mkyleUD/Caviness-HPC-Intro/_episodes/03-scheduler.md

 Up to this point, we've focused on running jobs in batch mode. {{ site.sched_name }}
 also provides the ability to start an interactive session.

-There are very frequently tasks that need to be done interactively.
+Occasionally there are tasks that need to be done interactively.
 Creating an entire job script might be overkill, but the amount of resources required is too much for a login node to handle.
-A good example of this might be building a genome index for alignment with a tool like [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml).
+A good example of this might be a trial run of a matlab script.
 Fortunately, we can run these types of tasks as a one-off with `{{ site.sched_interactive }}`.

 {% include /snippets/13/interactive_example.snip %}